avedmala/avedmala/README.md

 🐢 Studying Computer Science at the University of Maryland, College Park

-🛰 Consulting for the Stereo Winds Lab at NASA GSFC

-👨🏽‍🏫 Facilitating the Student Initiated Course, CMSC 389O (The Coding Interview)

-💡 I'm most interested in distributed systems and algorithms
+💡 I'm most interested in distributed systems and parallel computing

 🔎 You can find me on LinkedIn [here](https://www.linkedin.com/in/avedmala/)